EhabY/MazeGame/README.md

 <br/>

-An example of a download Map (1 player in a 3x3 grid):
+An example of a `Download Map` command with 1 player in a 3x3 grid:
 ```Json
 {
   "rooms": [